-There is a pandora of misconception around ESOP accounting treatment, the requirement of valuation reports and disclosure etc. across the startup ecosystem.
+There is a pandora of misconceptions around ESOP accounting treatment, the requirement of valuation reports and disclosure, etc., across the startup ecosystem.

 The Detailed Classification of Guidance Note

-ESOP accounting based on the Guidance Note can be broadly classified into two categories, and it is the choice of the company to choose any of it:
+ESOP accounting based on the Guidance Note can be broadly classified into two categories, and it is the choice of the company to choose any of them:

 - Intrinsic Value Approach